leibnitz27/cfr/contributing.md

 # Great things to contribute

+* Improvements to the 'test framework'.
+At the moment, it's a fairly Heath Robinson-ian (or Rube Goldberg, pick your poison) contraption, to allow multiple versions of Java to be tested.
+I **know** it could be better.....
 * Tests.
 Because CFR is Java 6 only, the tests are held in a seperate repo. <a href="https://github.com/leibnitz27/cfr_tests">cfr_tests</a>, which will build and compare several hundred exemplars in multiple versions of Java.
 * Fixes for your new Tests. ;)